Marketing leads are an important part of a business.

 - #3.
 Predictive Lead Scoring

-Here, we will take a look at how you can do a basic lead calculation.
-These are some of the simplest methods of calculation lead scores.
+Here, we will take a look at how you can do a basic lead score calculation.
+These are some of the simplest methods of calculating lead scores.

 #1.
 Manual Lead Scoring